MicrosoftDocs/power-platform/power-platform/admin/support-environment.md

 ### What data is in a support environment?

 - A support environment will initially contain attributes and customizations with no customer data.
-- Support environments are created in the customer’s tenant and will be visible to administrators in the Power Platform admin center.
+- Support environments are created in the customer's tenant and will be visible to administrators in the Power Platform admin center.
 - A support environment can be either a minimal or a full copy of the customer environment.
 - A minimal support environment doesn't contain customer data while a full support environment does contain customer data.